-For Fiscal Year 2017, ERS Real Estate Staff and RVK believe that opportunities to target non-core equity-oriented real estate should be compelling on a selective basis.
-However, compared to prior Fiscal Years, the ability to garner favorable investment terms will become even more challenging than what ERS has been accustomed to since the initiation of its Private Real Estate Portfolio development.
-The vast majority of the real estate investor universe that had stopped deploying capital to real estate opportunities in the wake of the global financial crisis has returned, which (all other factors being held constant) will reduce ERS' negotiating power with general partners.
+While the investing environment overall remains attractive, compared to prior Fiscal Years, the ability to garner favorable investment terms will become even more challenging than what ERS has been accustomed to over the last 5-7 years.
 While ERS has been able to and should continue to be able to garner favorable investment terms, including lower asset management fees and more favorable incentive compensation structures with many managers, some established managers have been able to raise substantial amounts of capital without the need to provide favorable investment terms.
-While ERS Real Estate Staff and RVK continue to negotiate for the best interests of the ERS Trust, we believe that this dynamic will become increasingly prevalent during Fiscal Year 2017 and beyond.
+While Staff continues to negotiate for the best interests of the Trust, we believe that this dynamic will become increasingly prevalent during Fiscal Year 2018 and beyond.
 Prudence about which opportunities to commit to in this environment is warranted.